ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/GUI-Coding-Conventions.md

 Contains the style and coding conventions for the IBEX GUI.

+**New conventions should not be added to this document without first being discussed at a 'Code Chat'.**

 # Style Conventions #

 Unless stated otherwise below we should follow the standard Java conventions for style where possible.